nicholaswmin/dom/README.md

 I might as well just use jQuery or an actual MVC framework.

 Ergo, this.
-The 3 methods covered here replace the most-common but unbearably
-verbose DOM API methods with consice, chainable equivalents.
+The 3 methods covered here replace the most-common but unbearably verbose DOM API methods with consice, chainable equivalents.

-It's does 80% instead of 100% but there's nothing to memorise,
+It does 80% instead of 100% but there's nothing to memorise,
-it's almost impossible to break & easy to figure out the intent is,
+it's impossible to break & easy to figure out what their intent is,
 even if you've never read a single word of this doc.

 ## usage